-403(2004) 135 FCR 105, 132-133 [96]-[102] (French J), 142 [141] (Lee J).
-Note that Lee J was in dissent as to the result of the appeal.
-It appears, however, that his approach to the legal issues in the case is substantially consistent with that of French J. A similar approach was taken by the NSW Administrative Decisions Tribunal in Western Aboriginal Legal Service v Jones (2000) NSWADT 102, considering s 20C(2)(c) of the Anti-Discrimination Act 1977 (NSW), which includes the words 'done reasonably and in good faith'.
-The Tribunal held that 'good faith' implies a state of mind absent of spite, ill-will or other improper motive, [122].
-Note that this decision was set aside on appeal on the basis of procedural issues relating to the identity of the complainant: Jones v Western Aboriginal Legal Service Ltd (EOD) [2000] NSWADTAP 28.
-404(2004) 135 FCR 105, 149 [178].
-Note that special leave to appeal against the decision of the Full Federal Court otherwise in breach of s 18C, the more difficult it will be to establish that the particular act was reasonable.407 requires a recognition that the law condemns racial vilification of the defined kind but protects freedom of speech and expression in the areas defined in pars (a), (b) and (c) of the section.
+Lee J stated that reasonableness can only be judged against the possible degree of harm that a particular act may cause.
+His Honour cited, with apparent approval, the decision of the NSW Administrative Decisions Tribunal in Western Aboriginal Legal Service Ltd v Jones449 to the effect that the greater the impact of an act found to be otherwise in breach of s 18C, the more difficult it will be to establish that the particular act was reasonable.
+450 requires a recognition that the law condemns racial vilification of the defined kind but protects freedom of speech and expression in the areas defined in pars (a), (b) and (c) of the section.
 The good faith exercise of that freedom will, so far as practicable, seek to be faithful to the norms implicit in its protection and to the negative obligations implied by s 18C.
 It will honestly and conscientiously endeavour to have regard to and minimise the harm it will, by definition, inflict.
 It will not use those freedoms as a 'cover' to offend, insult, humiliate or intimidate people by reason of their race or colour or ethnic or national origin.